willstMSFT/microsoft-365-docs/microsoft-365/loop/loop-components-configuration.md

 # Loop admin policies for Loop components and Loop workspaces

-Loop components and integrations are backed by .loop files (earlier releases of Loop created these as .fluid files), stored in OneDrive, SharePoint, or [SharePoint Embedded](/sharepoint/dev/embedded/concepts/admin-exp/consuming-tenant-admin/cta).
+Loop components and integrations are backed by `.loop` files (earlier releases of Loop created these as `.fluid` files), stored in OneDrive, SharePoint, or [SharePoint Embedded](/sharepoint/dev/embedded/concepts/admin-exp/consuming-tenant-admin/cta).
 IT administrators need to manage creation of Loop content and integrations using **BOTH**:
 1. Cloud Policy
 2. SharePoint PowerShell command (Teams only)

-Loop workspaces, Copilot Pages, and the .loop files and content created in Loop workspaces are stored in SharePoint Embedded containers.
+Loop workspaces, Copilot Pages, and the `.loop` files and content created in Loop workspaces are stored in SharePoint Embedded containers.
 IT admins can manage creation of Loop workspaces using Cloud Policy.

 ## Requirements

 Just like other Microsoft 365 experiences, Loop and Copilot Pages also leverage core services across SharePoint and Microsoft 365.
-To effectively enable creation of Loop content and Loop integration experiences, Copilot Pages, or OneDrive and SharePoint files-backed experiences powered by Fluid Framework, follow the instructions in [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges) to ensure connections to Loop services are available and enabled.
+To effectively enable creation of Loop content and Loop integration experiences, Copilot Pages, or OneDrive and SharePoint files-backed experiences powered by Fluid Framework, follow the instructions in the [Office 365 URLs and IP address ranges](/microsoft-365/enterprise/urls-and-ip-address-ranges) to ensure connections to Loop services are available and enabled.

 ### WebSocket connections